TheTrueBark/TyranidScreeps2.0/docs/spawnQueue.md

 In panic situations the HiveMind may purge all pending requests for a room.
 Use `spawnQueue.clearRoom(roomName)` to remove every queued entry belonging to that room.

+### Memory Layout

+@codex-owner spawnQueue
+@codex-path Memory.spawnQueue
+@codex-version 1

+`Memory.spawnQueue` is an array containing the request objects shown above.
+`Memory.nextSpawnRequestId` increments each tick to guarantee unique ids.
+Requests are removed once the spawn succeeds or they are explicitly cleared.